an4ger/JSBasicTasks/README.md

-Here is little js tasks what i decided.
+Here is little js tasks what i decided. hmm